-- advising the Clerk on the application of the policy. - advising the Clerk and staff where individuals feel that they are being harassed, bullied or victimised in the course of their employment. - ensuring the effective implementation of the policy.
+- advising the Clerk on the application of the policy. - advising the Clerk and employees where individuals feel that they are being harassed, bullied or victimised in the course of their employment. - ensuring the effective implementation of the policy.

-6.4 Role of Councillors and Staff
+6.4 Role of Councillors and Employees

-Councillors and staff will have the following responsibility:
+Councillors and employees will have the following responsibility: